|

 bar, "is very good, Master Gerhal"

-the innkeeper's wife, suddenly throwing open the front door, "it
+cried the innkeeper's wife, throwing open the front door, "it

-is time!"
-Outside, it was still light, and the snow-covered
+Outside, it was still light, and the snow-covered landscape glittered

-Eowyn pulled her fur-lined cloak tightly around her body and
+Eowyn raised her fur-lined hood, and pulled her cloak tightly

-raised her hood.
+round her body.
 Legolas lifted her into his arms and, together

 with their friends, they joined the throng of excited people spilling